-Verses 1-3: Born of a prostitute, Yiftach is banished and flees to Tob where he leads a band of societal outcasts.
+Verses 1-3: Born of a prostitute, Yiftach’s half-brothers wish to prevent him from inheriting a portion of their father’s property, and so banish him from Gilead.
+He flees to Tob where he leads a band of societal outcasts.

 Gilead’s [legitimate] wife bore him [other] sons.
 The wife’s sons grew up, and they drove Yiftach out.
 They said to him, “You shall not inherit among our father’s household for you are the son of a different woman.”